How To Build A Garden Bed

 Step 5: Fill your garden bed

 Your bed is almost ready!
-Now to fill it.
-Think about drainage firstly.
+Now, to fill it.
+Think about drainage first.
 You may need to place items at the base if you need good drainage.

-Try to avoid rocks and rubble as this can just hold excess moisture.
-Old wood is better (or even wood chips), or any clumpy soil you’ve removed from elsewhere in the garden.
+Try to avoid rocks and rubble, as this can hold excess moisture.
+Old wood (or even wood chips) or any clumpy soil you’ve removed from elsewhere in the garden is better.
 Ask neighbours and friends if they’re getting rid of any to save them a trip to the recycling centre!

 As these break down over time, your bed will lose height, but buying fresh compost every year to use as topsoil is more cost efficient than buying loads of bags at the start of your journey.
 Carefully think about the soil type you need, as well.
 Vegetables will need plenty of nutrients.